NutriTeam/Nutri_Score/Milestone_2.md

 ![png](./image/output_57_0.png)

 The dirty scatter plot indicates that some product have a higher value of saturated fat than the value of total fat, which is of course impossible.
-As the criterion used in Nutri-Score is the amount of saturated fat, we then set for erroneous product the amount of fat up to the amount of saturated fat.
+As the criterion used in NutriScore is the amount of saturated fat, we then set for erroneous product the amount of fat up to the amount of saturated fat.
 This is a conservative way of cleaning as it tends to penalize products.

 ![png](./image/output_59_0.png)